-Australia vs West Indies: Marnus Labuschagne becomes 8th player to score 200 and 100 in same Test
+Australia vs West Indies: Marnus Labuschagne becomes 8th man to score 200 and 100 in same Test

-Run machine Marnus Labuschagne joined an elite group of just eight players on Saturday to score double and single centuries in the same Test, admitting “a bit of luck” helped him to the feat.
+Run machine Marnus Labuschagne joined an elite group of just eight players on Saturday to score double and single centuries in the same men’s Test, admitting “a bit of luck” helped him to the feat.

 The masterful number three was not out on 104 when Australia declared its second innings at lunch on day four and set the West Indies a 49-run target to win the first Test in Perth.